jorzel/hashnode/ckyx24uz601rw3rs12l3p03h5.md

         polish_hunspell, simple;

 ```
-You need these files and configuration because a full-text search engine uses lexeme comparing to find the best matches (both query pattern and stored text are lexemized):
+You need these files and configuration because full-text search engine uses lexeme comparing to find the best matches (both query pattern and stored text are lexemized):
 ```SQL
 >> SELECT to_tsquery('english', 'fielded'), to_tsvector('english', text)
    FROM document